 Being cold is a sure-fire way to spoil anyone’s camping trip.
 Nobody wants to spend the night freezing, with chattering teeth.
 So time for these clever inventions to step up.

-Running from a standard power bank, like the type used to charge your mobile phone (sold separately), this mummy style sleeping bag adds extra warmth to your night in the wilderness with foot and waist warming areas.
+Running from a high-quality smart battery pack, like the type used to charge your mobile phone (sold separately), this mummy style sleeping bag adds extra warmth to your night in the wilderness with foot and waist warming areas.